Arches everywhere: how Neo-Mediterranean design shaped 1960s–70s tract homes in California's Tri-Valley

-What is Neo-Mediterranean style?
+What is Neo-Mediterranean architecture?

 Three adjacent Neo‑Mediterranean arches on a Carlton Square model home built by H. C. Elliott in Livermore, 1967